virocon-organization/virocon/docs/user_guide.rst

 ##########

 .. warning::
-    virocon's documentation is not updated yet for version 2.
+    We are currently working on virocon's documentation for version 2.
-    We are working on it.
+    Only a part of the functionality is described properly until now.
     In the meantime if you have any questions feel free to open an issue.

 .. toctree::
     :maxdepth: 2